stefanoborini/book-modelviewcontroller/source/mvc_variations/application_model.rst

 object, rather than the controllers.
 This interpretation has deep implications for the Dolphin Model View Presenter, which will be examined later.

+FIXME: Application model represents the GUI state without the GUI. it contains the logic for enabling/disabling checkboxes, for example.
+FIXME: Application model can contain selection.